About This Program

 A Roadmap for Education-Sports-Entertainment Partnership

 The Nexus Center is (literally) all about connections, and how to intertwine different sports and entertainment facets of Utica’s community into one.
-CEO of MVG and President of the Utica Comets Robert Esche has worked with local leaders to develop the plan for the Nexus Center – one of them being President of Utica College Laura Casamento.Read More
+CEO of MVG and President of the Utica Comets Robert Esche has worked with local leaders to develop the plan for the Nexus Center – one of them being President of Utica University Laura Casamento.Read More